GPUOpen-Tools/ocat/docs/source/usage.rst

   * :guilabel:`Select target executable` Opens a file dialog to select an executable file that should be started for recording.
 It is possible to start a UWP app but the GameOverlay will not react to key input.
 The recording will work correctly.
   * :guilabel:`Commandline Arguments` Additional command line arguments to start the executable with.
+  * use **steam://run/<AppId>** as commandline argument to prevent app to restart via the steam client.
+Make sure stean appId is the correct one for the selected application and that the steam client is running.

 Note that most games that run in Steam (or UPlay) start the respective launcher and terminate afterwards.
 The launcher will then call the executable which won't be detected by OCAT using this option.
 You should use the global overlay injection (:guilabel:`Start Overlay`) in these cases.